-A strategic roadmap is a time-based plan that defines where a municipality is, where it wants to go, and how to get it there.
+A change management plan is a time-based plan that defines where a municipality is, where it wants to go, and how to get it there.
 It is a visual representation that organizes and presents important information related to future plans.
-Strategic roadmaps are a common approach to planning.
+Change management plans are a common approach to planning.
 They are an effective communication tool for managers, and link comprehensive plan goals with specific objectives and initiatives.
-Roadmapping acts as a focusing device that marshals efforts toward achieving important goals.
+The change management plan is a form of roadmapping that acts as a focusing device that marshals efforts toward achieving important goals.
 Roadmapping is a collaborative process where you breakdown your overall goal into smaller steps with the group that is charged with implementing a particular goal or objective.
 Once a roadmap is created a gap analysis should be conducted to determine what capabilities are needed and what are available.
 Finally, a portfolio of actions based on the gap analysis is recommended.
-Roadmaps are not static tools, and several iterations during the process may be needed to see full benefits.
-The Capital Improvements Plan Draft Roadmap located in Appendix E is an example of a strategic roadmap for implementation of a plan goal and objective.
+Change Management Plans are not static tools and several iterations during the process may be needed to see full benefits.
+The Capital Improvements Plan Draft Change Management Plan located in Appendix E is an example of a strategic roadmap for implementation of a plan goal and objective.